 This was the consistency you are looking for.
 The balls should not be sticky or too flaky.
 If you don’t get the consistency right at this point, you could be messing up your future dipping steps.

-The double boiler method is boiling water in a pot and placing your chocolate in a bowl on top of that boiling water.
+The double boiler method is boiling water in a pot and place your chocolate in a bowl on top of that boiling water.
 You don’t want the boiling water to touch your bowl.
 This method creates steam to heat up and melt the chocolate.
 Since I used chocolate chips I added vegetable shortening to the chips to make the consistency smoother and dipping easier.

 After dipping and letting your cake pops harden they are ready to eat!
 I call them cookie dough cake pops because once you bite in they look like cookie dough.